 - Nicotine and illegal drug use.
 Nicotine and illegal drugs, such as amphetamines and cocaine, may trigger an episode of supraventricular tachycardia.

 Over time, untreated and frequent episodes of supraventricular tachycardia may weaken the heart and lead to heart failure, particularly if there are other coexisting medical conditions.

 In extreme cases, an episode of supraventricular tachycardia may cause unconsciousness or cardiac arrest.

 To prevent an episode of supraventricular tachycardia, it's important to know what triggers the episodes to occur and try to avoid them.
 Healthy lifestyle changes can help protect your heart.
 You might want to try:

 - Keeping a healthy weight

 - Reducing stress

 - Using over-the-counter medications with caution, as some cold and cough medications contain stimulants that may trigger a rapid heartbeat

-- Avoiding stimulant drugs such as cocaine and methamphetamines
+- Avoiding illegal drug use, such as cocaine, ecstasy or methamphetamines

-For most people with supraventricular tachycardia, moderate amounts of caffeine do not trigger an episode.
+For most people with supraventricular tachycardia, moderate amounts of caffeine do not trigger an episode of SVT.
 Large amounts of caffeine should be avoided, however.